You’ve already heard about the insanely incredible Broadway show I went to see.

 (I absolutely did not have the patience to stay in chronological order and talk first about the trip there.
 After I saw that show, how could I talk about anything else but that?)

 Now, let’s back track to the plane ride into this magical city.
-When I was in New Orleans and woke up in the morning, I almost cried tears of joy.
+When I woke up in New Orleans on my big travel day, I almost cried tears of joy.
 Seriously.
 I was going to New York City!

-When I first moved to California 8 months ago, musical theater songs would come on my iPod; I’d have the single tear going, knowing that New York is so far away, it might as well be China.
+When I first moved to California 8 months ago, musical theater songs would come on my iPhone, and I’d have the single tear going – knowing that New York is so far away, it might as well be China.

-When I put Rock N Roll Washington DC on the calendar, I knew for a fact I’d have to go to NY while I was out there, because how can you physically go to Washington DC and not stop by NY?
+When I put Rock ‘n’ Roll Washington DC on the calendar, I knew I’d have to go to NY while I was out there, because how can you physically go to Washington DC and not stop by NY?
 I don’t think you can.
 I think if you get that close to the greatest city in the world, magnets bring you home.